Juankkar/TFM/README.md

     * [05parsing_vep_data.R](code/05parsing_vep_data.R): Filter the gene of a chromosome of interest, from the VEP tables, for each sample.

     * [06final_plot.R](code/06final_plot.R): Plotting the data using ```ggplot2``` package from R.

+* **[Notebooks](code/notebooks/)**, this is a directory to extract adittional information from the workflow, it is not part of itself:

-    * [annotations.ipynb](code/annotations.ipynb): Jupyter Notebook with some annotations to get more information and context of the project.
+  * [annotations.ipynb](code/notebooks/annotations.ipynb): Jupyter Notebook with some annotations to get more information and context of the project.

+  * [instructions.ipynb](code/notebooks/instructions.ipynb): Jupyter Notebook with an example of how the workflow could be run.

+  * Additional Bash scripts for annotaions.ipynb, [calculating_length.sh](code/notebooks/calculating_length.sh), [joining_files.sh](code/notebooks/joining_files.sh).

+  * Also there is a python script to represent the structure of the workflow: [workflow_viz.py](code/notebooks/workflow_viz.py).

 ### **[Data](data)**